folke/flash.nvim/README.md

     -- `f`, `F`, `t`, `T`, `;` and `,` motions
     char = {
       enabled = true,
-      search = { wrap = false },
-      highlight = { backdrop = true },
+      -- by default all keymaps are enabled, but you can disable some of them, -- by removing them from the list. keys = { "f", "f", "t", "t", ";", "," }, search = { wrap = false }, highlight = { backdrop = true },
       jump = { register = false },